-3. Lab ~ 16 hours per week (4 x 3-hour 50 minute sessions scheduled).
+3. Lab ~ 8 hours per week (2 x 3-hour 50 minute sessions scheduled).

-During lab you will follow the necessary protocols (Lab Manual) as outlined in the Lab Tasks, take notes that are needed in your lab notebook, and ideally complete your lab notebook entry during lab time.
+During lab you will follow the necessary protocols (Lab Manual) as outlined in the Lab, take notes that are needed in your lab notebook, and ideally complete the Lab Summary Page (and upload to GradeScope).
 The goal is to finish your lab notebook entry during lab time.
 You can also use lab time to ask questions and get feedback on your work!
 Use the time in lab effectively - this will help you to stay on top of work and reduce outside of lab work.

-4. Weekly Recap Practice Questions ~ 1 hour per week
+4. Weekly Recap Practice Questions ~ 1 hour